cristopher1/JSONSerializerPlugins/README.md

   </a>
 </p>

-> A set of serializers used by the npm package json-serializer-core.
+> A set of serializers used by the npm package @cljimenez/json-serializer-core.

 ### 🏠 [Homepage](https://github.com/cristopher1/json-serializer-plugins#readme)